What is NU-METAL?

 While LIMP BIZKIT has faced criticism over the years for their lyrics and their association with the controversial Woodstock ’99 festival, their impact on the genre cannot be denied.

-The band’s music has influenced countless bands in the nu-metal and rap rock genres, and their energetic live shows continue to draw large crowds around the world.
+The band’s music has influenced countless bands in the rap rock genres, and their energetic live shows continue to draw large crowds around the world.

 3 – LINKIN PARK